 An oral and maxillofacial specialist is thoroughly qualified to repair facial injuries.
 These professionals are well versed in emergency care, acute treatment, and long-term reconstruction and rehabilitation – not just for physical reasons, but for emotional ones as well.
 Injuries to the face, by their very nature, impart a high degree of emotional as well as physical trauma to patients.
 The science and art of treating these injuries requires special training involving a “hands on” experience and an understanding of how the treatment provided will influence the patient’s long-term function and appearance.

-Drs.
-Pesto and Damron meet and exceed these modern standards.
+Dr. Pesto and Dr. Damron meet and exceed these modern standards.
 They are trained, skilled, and uniquely qualified to manage and treat facial trauma.
-They are on staff at local hospitals and deliver emergency room coverage for facial injuries, which include the following conditions:
+They are on staff at all 3 local Savannah Hospitals including, Memorial Health University Medical Center, a Tertiary Care Teaching Hospital, Level 1 Trauma Center, and Childrens Hospital, to deliver emergency coverage for facial injuries, including the following conditions:

 - Facial lacerations